All you need to know about Shell Energy Broadband

-Shell deals, while not the very cheapest you can find, are good value, especially as the price does not automatically increase at the end of the contract which means you may not need to switch after 18 months to get the best price (but it’s always worth seeing what else is out there).
-The 3% discount on fuel could also be a welcome bonus if you regularly fill up at their stations.
+Shell Energy broadband, while not the very cheapest you can find, is good value, especially if you sign up for one of its frequent gift voucher offers.
+The 3% discount on fuel could also be a welcome bonus if you regularly fill up at Shell stations.

-The most notable downsides are the outdated single band Wi-Fi router and a vague usage policy which, while it probably won’t impact most home users, could trip up anyone expecting to take Shell’s offer of unlimited broadband at face value.
+The most notable downsides are the outdated single-band Wi-Fi router included with ADSL packages and a vague usage policy, which could trip up anyone expecting to take Shell’s offer of unlimited broadband at face value.

 To find out more read our full Shell Energy Broadband review.